thomasmaintenance/thomasmaintenance/content/about/about.md

 ### Our Maintenance Team

-We always display a courteous and friendly attitude which brings a greater personal touch to the work we do and contributes to a higher degree of client satisfaction.
+Professional Identification and a courteous friendly attitude results in a higher degree of confidence and client satisfaction.

 ### What Others Are Saying...